PragmaticMachineLearning/blockflow/README.md

 [  Context|     ][ Question     ][ Answer Prompt ]

 As another example: if you have 10 sections of context, you might want to choose between decreasing each sections size equally or opting to drop a section all together.
-With LLMagic it's easy to experiment with different strategies to make sure you get the behavior you want.
+With blockflow it's easy to experiment with different strategies to make sure you get the behavior you want.

 ### Goals: